-The Diocesan Bishop appoints and licenses the Area Dean.
+The Diocesan Bishop appoints and licenses Area Deans.
 They will work as a team with other Area Deans and Archdeacons under the leadership of the relevant Suffragan Bishop.
 They will be accountable to the relevant Archdeacon for their day-to-day ministry and the four areas of responsibility outlined above.